mercedes-benz/foss/PROVIDER_INFORMATION.md

 # Provider Information

-This file contains Legal Disclaimers for linking in Issues and Pull Requests.
+This file contains provider information for linking in Issues and Pull Requests.

 ## Daimler TSS GmbH